Gwx1/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Description and content of this repository ##

 * Following the tasks above there was a file named "Tidydata.txt" created which is also stored in this repository.
 It's a tidy dataframe with a total of 68 variables and 180 observations (Note: The first line is the header).
 * The dataframe matches the requirements for tidy data from Hadley Wickham (http://vita.had.co.nz/papers/tidy-data.pdf): 1) Each  variable forms a column, 2) each observation forms a row and 3) each type of observational unit forms a table.
-Keep in mind that one observation is actually the combination of the subject (ID) and the specific activity (Act).
+Keep in mind that one observation is composed of the subject (ID) <b>and</b> the specific activity (Act).
+So every observation have one unique row.
 * The R script required to reproduce this dataframe is named "run_analysis.R" and is also stored in this repository.
 * The file "Codebook.md" describes the variables of the Tidydata.txt, the data, and any transformations or work that was performed to make the raw data tidy